chendaniely/2018-05-22-git_dspg/README.md

     - `git branch -b BRANCH_NAME` will create and checkout at the same time
 - use `git branch -a` to see all your branches
 - `git log --oneline` will show you where you are (HEAD) and what branches you have
+- `git log --oneline --graph --decorate --all` will show you everything in the history
+- you can use ctrl+r to do a reverse bash search for this command